Injective metrizability and the duality theory of cubings: Introduction

-The same lemma plays a crucial role in our reduction of the general case to the case of finite unit cubings: \begin{lemma}[``Limit Lemma''] A complete metric space arising as a pointed Gromov--Hausdorff limit of proper injective metric spaces is itself injective. \end{lemma} Recall that a metric space is said to be proper if closed bounded subsets thereof are compact.
-Applied to our setting, this lemma implies the sufficiency of proving only the following theorem. \begin{theorem} Every {\it finite} piecewise-$\ell^\infty$ cubing $X$ is injective. \end{theorem} We explain how to see any such space $X$ as a pointed Gromov--Hausdorff limit of a sequence of the form $\left(\tfrac{1}{n}X^{(n)},v\right)_{n\in\NN}$ where $X^{(n)}$ is a cubical subdivision of $X$ obtained by cutting the cubes of $X$ in a grid-like fashion (parallel to their faces), with unit weights.
-Applying the limit lemma once again we see that it now suffices to prove one final lemma. \begin{proposition} Every finite unit piecewise-$\ell^\infty$ cubing is injective. \end{proposition} This is, essentially, the original result proved by Mai and Tang in \cite{Mai_Tang-collapsible_is_injective}.
+The same lemma plays a crucial role in our reduction of the general case to the case of finite {\em unit} cubings.
+Returning to $X$ being a finite $\ell_\infty$-cubing, we explain how to see $X$ as a pointed Gromov--Hausdorff limit of a sequence of the form $\left(\tfrac{1}{n}X^{(n)},v\right)_{n\in\NN}$ where $X^{(n)}$ is a cubical subdivision of $X$ obtained by cutting the cubes of $X$ in a grid-like fashion (parallel to their faces), with unit weights.
+Applying the limit lemma once again we see that it now suffices to prove one final lemma. \begin{proposition} Every finite unit piecewise-$\ell_\infty$ cubing is injective. \end{proposition} This is, essentially, the original result proved by Mai and Tang in \cite{Mai_Tang-collapsible_is_injective}, though in different language, and with some heavy lifting (the notion of a cubing was absent at the time).
 In this paper, we propose an alternative proof using the full power of the structure theory of cubings.
-Roughly speaking, the idea is to prove that the balls in the zero-skeleton $X^0$ of a unit piecewise-$\ell^\infty$ cubing $X$ are convex subsets of $X^0$ with respect to its unit piecewise-$\ell^1$ metric.
-Once this is known, the same property is inherited by all piecewise-$\ell^\infty$ cubings via the limit lemma.
-This finishes the proof of injectivity.
-As cubings are known to be geodesic median spaces (see below) with respect to their piecewise-$\ell^1$ metric, they satisfy a $1$-dimensional Helly theorem: every finite collection of pairwise-intersecting convex sets has a common point.
-In particular, any collection of pairwise-intersecting $\ell^\infty$-balls in a cubing must have a common point, and injectivity is proved.
+Roughly speaking, the idea is to prove that the balls in the zero-skeleton $X^0$ of a unit piecewise-$\ell_\infty$ cubing $X$ are convex subsets of $X^0$ with respect to its unit piecewise-$\ell_1$ metric.
+Once this is known, the same property is inherited by all piecewise-$\ell_\infty$ cubings via the limit lemma.
+This finishes the proof of injectivity: as cubings are known to be geodesic median spaces (see below) with respect to their piecewise-$\ell_1$ metric, they satisfy a $1$-dimensional Helly theorem~ ---~ every finite collection of pairwise-intersecting convex sets has a common point.
+In particular, any collection of pairwise-intersecting $\ell_\infty$-balls in a cubing must have a common point, as desired.